 Spas and Retreats

 Gozo offers several spas, as well as short-term wellbeing and yoga retreats.
-The Kempinski Hotel and Spa in San Lawrenz has an indoor pool with Jacuzzi and an adult-only hammam with steam room and a pool, as well as offers a wide selection of massage and wellness treatments and an Ayurvedic Centre.
+The Kempinski Hotel and Spa in San Lawrenz has an indoor pool with Jacuzzi and an adult-only hammam with steam room and a pool.
+It also offers a wide selection of massage and wellness treatments and an Ayurvedic Centre.

 There are several private groups and practitioners offering short-term retreats on Gozo, thanks to the island’s accessible location in the centre of the Mediterranean, its pleasant climate and calm soothing energy.
 These are often advertised on sites such as Book Yoga Retreats or Retreat Guru.

 The main winter festivals are Christmas and Carnival.
-Christmas preparations are best experienced during the Advent season in December, while Carnival is typically celebrated in February-March, in the days preceding the Ash Wednesday and the beginning of Lent.
+Christmas preparations are best experienced during the Advent season in December, while Carnival is typically celebrated in February-March, in the days preceding the Ash Wednesday, which marks the beginning of Lent.

-For Advent, a slope of a hill in the village of Ghajnsielem in Gozo turns into a re-enactment of the Biblical Bethlehem, complete with market stalls, a barn with live animals, and even a manger with baby Jesus, the nativity scene enacted by a young local family.
-Then, on the fest of the Epiphany, celebrated on the first Sunday after New Year’s Day, the Adoration of the Magi closes the month-long event in Bethlehem with the arrival of the three wise men on horseback.
+For Advent, a slope of a hill in the village of Ghajnsielem in Gozo turns into a re-enactment of the Biblical Bethlehem, complete with market stalls, a barn with live animals, and even a manger with baby Jesus.
+The nativity scene is enacted by a young local family.
+Then, on the fest of the Epiphany, celebrated on the first Sunday after New Year’s Day, the Adoration of the Magi closes the month-long event.
+The three wise men arrive in Bethlehem on horseback from Malta, traveling from a different location each year.

 Gozo also offers many small local fairs and Christmas art markets, as well as carol services and church concerts at Advent and Christmas time.